 Glyphosate inhibits a specific enzyme in certain plants called “5-enolpyruvyl-shikimic acid-3 phosphate synthase, also called “EPSP synthase.”
 In plants that contain this enzyme, the herbicide interferes with the plant’s metabolism, resulting in a buildup of shikimic acid, which kills the plant.

 What is Roundup?

 Roundup was first released on the market in 1974, and today is one of the most widely used herbicides in the world.
-Each year, about 250 million pounds of the product are sprayed on crops, nurseries, and other areas.
+Each year, about 250 million pounds of the product is sprayed on crops, nurseries, and other areas.
 Use of the herbicide has increased with the development of seeds that can resist glyphosate.